tarishigeetey/LiteCask/README.md

 ---

+ ## ⚡ Performance Considerations

+LiteCask follows the **append-only log-structured** model, which has some important performance tradeoffs:

+- **Fast Writes**
+  - Appending to a log file is sequential I/O → much faster than random disk updates.
+  - Each `put` or `delete` only appends bytes and updates the in-memory `KeyDir`.

+- **Fast Reads (O(1))**
+  - `get(key)` looks up metadata in `KeyDir` and jumps directly to the value’s file/offset.
+  - No need to scan files for reads in steady state.

+- **Deletes are Cheap**
+  - A delete writes a small tombstone entry instead of removing data in place.
+  - Real space is reclaimed later during **merge/compaction**.

+- **Recovery Tradeoffs**
+  - Without optimizations, startup requires scanning all `.dat` files → slow if 1000s of files.
+  - **Hint files** and **checkpointing** greatly reduce recovery time (to near-instant).
+  - In the worst case (no checkpoint, no hints), recovery falls back to full file scans.

+- **Compaction/Merge**
+  - Over time, old overwritten values and tombstones accumulate.
+  - `merge()` rewrites only the latest values, shrinking storage and improving read locality.
+  - Merge is I/O heavy and should be scheduled carefully in production use.

+- **Concurrency**
+  - Current implementation supports **single writer, multiple readers**.
+  - Multi-threaded recovery (parallel scanning) is planned to speed up startup further.

+---

 ## 📖 Background
 LiteCask is a learning project inspired by the Bitcask storage engine, originally designed for Riak by Basho.
-It’s not production-ready, but is a great way to understand log-structured storage engines.
+It’s not production-ready, but is a great way to understand log-structured storage engines:
+- Append-only logs avoid random writes.
+- An in-memory index (KeyDir) maps keys → file, offset, size.
+- Tombstones handle deletes.
+- Periodic merges clean up old data.

 ---

-✅ This is a **complete Markdown README** you can drop straight into your project as `README.md`.